Traits

 • Blanched: When Blanched and False Leopard are both present, False Leopard creates holes in Blanched markings rather than creating new lightened areas.

-• Roan: When False Leopard and Roan are both present, Roan is still visible "Under" False Leopard, rather than the base coat.
+• Roan: When False Leopard and Roan are both present, Roan is still visible under False Leopard, rather than the base coat.

 • White Markings: False Leopard cannot cause spots in or interact with other white markings.